ginarusso/100-days-of-code/log.md

 Thoughts: How will you be able to figure out which method to use when there are so many????

 Link to work: n/a
+******************************

+Day 9: April 14, 2022

+Today's Progress: Scrimba - needed a break from the bootcamp and worked on the Valentine's Challenges: https://scrimba.com/learn/codeweeks
+Gift Selector
+Valentine's Greeting
+Grammar Corrector
+Filter Duplicate Emojis
+Heart Customizer API

+Thoughts: These exercises were really helpful.
+They helped me practice what I've been learning and included some new coding concepts.
+Next week they are having a week-long Earth Day Challenge.

+Link to work: n/a